IngeneraMiro/Rookie-to-Rockstar/README.md

    - check first on first layer if there is enough room and if we can place the brick horizontaly (to not place it fully on top of other brick)
    - if not then check if there is enough room and if we can place it vertically (to not place it fully on top of other brick)
    - on every bick the starting poin is first free left cell fom bottom to top
-   - on every even row we are going only to the right
+   - on every second row we are going only to the right